ShpakovDmitry/DigitalFilter/README.md

 `Filter` class.
 As example, there are already implemented two types of filters **I**nfinite **I**mpulse **R**esponse or **IIR** and **F**inite **I**mpulse **R**esponse or **FIR** filters.
 Those kind of filters cover huge amount of filter use cases.
-After the new king of filter is inherited from base class you should add new `static` method to `FilterFactory` class, which actually creates the instance of a filter.
-Example how it is done could be found in `factory` directory. and finally include new filter header file into `filters` file.
+After the new kind of filter is inherited from base class you should add new `static` method to `FilterFactory` class, which actually creates the instance of a filter.
+Example how it is done could be found in `factory` directory. and finally include new filter into `filters` header file.

 ### Dependencies